ONE Fight Night 36

 ONE Fight Night 36: Prajanchai vs. Di Bella 2 was a combat sports event produced by ONE Championship that took place on October 4, 2025, at Lumpinee Boxing Stadium in Bangkok, Thailand.

 Background

 A rematch of ONE Strawweight Kickboxing World Championship unification bout between current champion (also a current ONE Strawweight Muay Thai World Champion) Prajanchai P.K.Saenchai and interim champion Jonathan Di Bella headlined the event.

-The pairing previously to met at ONE Friday Fights 68 in June 2024, which Prajanchai capture the vacant title by unanimous decision.
+The pairing previously met at ONE Friday Fights 68 in June 2024, when Prajanchai captured the vacant title by unanimous decision.

 At the weigh-ins, one fighter failed to hydration test and missed weight for their respective fights: